WFFT-TV: Joining, leaving and rejoining Fox

 WFFT reverted to independent status on August 1, 2011, which made Fort Wayne one of the only television markets in the United States with all three legacy broadcast networks (ABC, CBS and NBC) with primary affiliations, and all three current post-1986 networks (Fox, The CW and MyNetworkTV) carried as digital multicast channels in a market with four commercial full-power stations.
 As an independent, the station filled its prime time schedule with a mix of entertainment newsmagazines and sitcoms on weeknights, a two-hour "Saturday Crimetime" block of police procedural series on Saturdays and family movies on Sundays.
 On February 6, 2013, as part of a settlement of Nexstar's lawsuit against Granite, the company announced that the Fox affiliation would return to WFFT; the switch was effectively reversed on March 1, 2013, making WFFT the only former Fox affiliate owned or managed by Nexstar that was affected by the 2011 dispute with Fox to rejoin the network.
 The first Fox program to air on WFFT when it rejoined the network was an episode of Kitchen Nightmares.

 Nexstar announced on June 13, 2016, that it would sell WFFT-TV and four other stations to Heartland Media, through its USA Television MidAmerica Holdings joint venture with MSouth Equity Partners, for $115 million.
 The sale was required as part of Nexstar's planned merger with Media General to comply with Federal Communications Commission (FCC) ownership caps; Media General was the owner of rival WANE-TV.
 In early March 2018, the station removed the "Local" branding originated during its Nexstar ownership and independent period, returning to the previous "Fox 55" branding.

 On October 1, 2019, Allen Media Group agreed to purchase 11 stations, including WFFT-TV, from Heartland Media for $290 million.
 The sale was approved by the FCC on November 22, 2019, and was completed on February 11, 2020.

 On June 1, 2025, amid financial woes and rising debt, Allen Media Group announced that it would explore "strategic options" for the company, such as a sale of its television stations (including WFFT).
 On August 8, 2025, it was announced that AMG would sell 10 of its stations, including WFFT, to Gray Media for $171 million; in the Fort Wayne market, this would create a triopoly with WPTA and WISE.
+The sale was completed on May 1, 2026, with Gray committing to divest WISE within two years.